Running a private limited company

 Here are some relevant topics which you as a shareholder will need to familiarise yourself with:

 In a private limited company, the founders must pay in share capital.
-This amount must be at least NOK 30,000.
+The company's share capital must amount to at least NOK 30,000.
 Share capital can subsequently be altered through a capital increase or capital reduction.
 Share capital is an asset which can be in the form of cash or assets which can be sold and thereby converted to money.
 The share capital can also be a combination of money and assets.
 If the share capital consists of assets, this is called a non-cash contribution.
-It is also possible to deposit the share capital in a foreign bank account, but when the deposit is made in a foreign currency, this will be considered a non-cash contribution and must then be verified by a Norwegian auditor.
+It is also possible to deposit the share capital in a foreign bank account; in which case the contribution will be made in foreign currency.
+Invested share capital will then be considered to be a non-cash deposit and must be verified by a Norwegian public accountant.

 The purpose of share capital is to provide collateral for the company's creditors.